Mehdi-H/muffin-v-chihuahua-wit-embedded-model/README.md

 # muffin-v-chihuahua classification with an embedded-model 🍪 🐶

-This repo offers some code to illustrate the following blog article <http://link to come when published>.
+This repo offers some code to illustrate the following blog article <https://blog.octo.com/amener-son-projet-de-machine-learning-jusquen-production-avec-wheel-et-docker/>.

 It aims to demonstrate one way to package with Wheel and Docker a Machine Learning application able to classify muffins and chihuahua in an image.

 This way is described as the packaging of an ML application with **"an embedded model"** in the [Continuous Delivery for Machine Learning (CD4ML)](https://martinfowler.com/articles/cd4ml.html#ModelServing) article from Martin Fowler's blog.

+[This other repo](https://github.com/Mehdi-H/muffin-v-chihuahua-model-as-a-service) is available to demonstrate another packaging approach : with a "model isolated as a separate service", also described in CD4ML article.

 This app needs :